thedoggybrad/StrictEmailLogin/README.md

 <br>
 Tested up to: Version 7.0
 <br>
-A fork of: https://github.com/lianglee/EmailLogin (Discontinued)
+A fork of: https://github.com/lianglee/EmailLogin (Discontinued, applied to OSSN Core)